StephenWhittington/Dream-Destination/README.md

 * **Go Button** - Allows desktop users by clicking to scroll to the map to start their search.

+* **Auto Scroll Autocomplete** - After the user selects a city from the autocomplete search bar the page scrolls down to the results with tourist attractions selected.

 * **Autocomplete Search Bar** - Allows the user to search for specific cities and locations quicker, as suggestions appear in the dropdown based on the information they have entered.
 When the user has typed enough into the search bar the city or location they are looking for should appear.